Introduction: Tiny Studio on Wheels... Tasmania Australia. OUTDOOR STRUCTURES CONTEST ENTRANT.

 Did it like a standard house frame.
 Using standard materials.
 Suited my ideas.
 Many materials options and sizes can do this task.
 Do what suits your needs.
 Spaced framing to suit windows.
-A bit wider than house specs to save weight.
+Framing spacing a bit wider than house specs to save weight.

 Step 6: Roofing on for Rain Stopping .
 Outsides Start.

-The roof is corrugated colorbond sheeting .
-Randonm colour , as new seconds.
+The roof is corrugated colorbond steel sheeting .
+Random colours , as new seconds.

 Step 7: I Made My Own Double Glazed Windows ..Cheap...